yashwanth2109/VSD_FPGA_mini/README.md

-# PROJ - Real time Sensor Data Acquisition and Transmission System:
+# PROJECT - Real time Sensor Data Acquisition and Transmission System:
 ## Introduction
 This report presents a complete design for a real-time sensor-based measurement and communication system using an FPGA.
 The system measures distance using the HC-SR04 ultrasonic sensor,